sd17spring/sd17spring.github.io/_assignments/final-project/architectural-review.md

 ## Grading rubric

-Each of the technical reviews is worth 10% of your total grade (10% technical review #1 + 10% technical review #2).
+The architectural review is worth 15% of your total grade.

 ### Before: Preparation and Framing